Windows Phone 7: Contacts

-Contacts are organized via the "People hub", and can be manually entered into contacts or imported from Facebook, Windows Live Contacts, Twitter, LinkedIn and Gmail.
+Contacts are organized via the People hub, and can be manually entered into contacts or imported from Facebook, Windows Live Contacts, Twitter, LinkedIn and Gmail.
 Contacts may be manually imported from Outlook using Windows Live Contacts or Gmail.
-A "What's New" section show news feed and a "Pictures" section show pictures from those social networks made by the contacts.
-A "Me" section show the phone user's own social networks status and wall, allow the user to update his status, and check into Bing and Facebook Places.
+A "What's New" section shows a news feed and a "Pictures" section shows pictures from contacts on those social networks.
+A "Me" section shows the phone user's own social networks status and wall, allows the user to update their status, and allows checking into Bing and Facebook Places.
 Contacts can be added to the home screen by pinning them to the start.
-The contact's "Live Tile" displays his social network status and profile picture on the homescreen and the contact's hub displays his Facebook wall as well as all of the rest of his contact information and information from his other social networks.
+The contact's "Live Tile" displays their social network status and profile picture on the homescreen and the contact's hub displays their Facebook wall as well as all of the rest of their contact information and information from their other social networks.

 If a contact has information stored on multiple networks, users can link the two separate contact accounts, allowing the information to be viewed and accessed from a single card.
-As of Windows Phone 7.5, contacts can also be sorted into "Groups".
+As of Windows Phone 7.5, contacts can also be sorted into Groups.
 Here, information from each of the contacts is combined into a single page which can be accessed directly from the Hub or pinned to the Start screen.